robbwdoering/bellum.ai/meaningEngineReference.md

 }
 ```

 As you can see, this rule describes something that lots of different factions have, so we simply name the effect type and that's all we need.
-The engine knows how to see this type and A) remind the user about this rule during the charge phase, and B) take this advantage into account when giving projections of how far the unit will probably charge.
+The engine knows how to see this type and A) remind the user about this rule during the charge phase, and B) take this advantage into account when giving projections of how far the unit might charge.

 Now lets try something trickier:

   :scroll: **Green Tide:** If this unit includes 20 or more models, add 1 to the Attacks characteristic of each model in the unit.

 This rule adds two new wrinkles:
-1. There's an "IF" clause - this rule only applies sometimes.
+1. There's an "if" clause - this rule only applies sometimes.
-2. The rule has some details that are inherently specific, namely a number and the name of a specific characteristic.
+2. The rule has some details that are inherently specific to this rule, namely a number and the name of a particular characteristic.
 To capture these, we use the following object:
 ```js
 {